Is Sarajevo Worth Visiting? Here’s the Real Deal

 Ask yourself: Do you like cities packed with history, or would you rather go somewhere newer and flashier?

 Why Is Sarajevo Worth Visiting?
-Why Makes it Special?
+What Makes it Special?

 Sarajevo isn’t like anywhere else in Europe.
 It’s not packed with crowds like Paris or Rome.
 The city is smaller, and it feels much more personal.
 Even though it’s a city, the mountains almost wrap around it, which keeps things cozy.